emchristiansen/PersistentMap/README.md

 import scala.pickling.binary._
 import scala.slick.session.Database
 import st.sparse.persistentmap._
-// Optionally include workarounds for a few cases where scala-pickling
-// currently fails.
-// import CustomPicklers._

 val database: scala.slick.session.Database = ...

 // Create a `PersistentMap`.
 // Of course, you can also connect to an existing one. val map = PersistentMap.create[Int, String]("myMap", database)

 // Add key-value pairs.
 map += 1 -> "no"
 map += 2 -> "boilerplate"

 // Retrieve values.
 assert(map(1) == "no")

 // Delete key-value pairs.
 map -= 2

 // And do anything else supported by `collection.mutable.Map`.
 ...